Setting up a model for Treble

 Unsuccessful check

-If the check is unsuccessful, an error will be displayed in red, with potentially some feedback:
+If the check is unsuccessful, an error will be displayed in red, with some feedback.

 Fixing the error(s)